-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
+Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
 That’s where Sylvan’s study skills program in the Atlanta region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
-Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
-Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
-Discover for yourself the many ways in which our knowledgeable tutors in the Atlanta region can help set your child on the path to success.
+Specially developed for students in grades 4-12, our study skills program focuses on equipping students with important critical thinking skills and valuable time management, organization and strategic planning abilities.
+These skills can help set your child up for success in school, in college and in future careers.
+Contact us today to discover how our knowledgeable tutors in the Atlanta region can help your child realize his or goals and take on increasing workloads with confidence.

 Practical Learning for Real Results

-You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
-Using a variety of study tips, tactics and strategies, our tutors in the Atlanta region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼
+You might be accustomed to assisting your child with a math question or an art project, but equipping him or her with effective study skills and strategies can be a challenge.
+Using an encompassing array of study strategies and techniques, our talented tutors in the Atlanta region zero in on practical skills that can be put to use immediately in school and beyond: time management and organization, academic and strategic planning, and more.▼

 We Can Help With All Kinds of Study Skills, Including: